RSE-Sheffield/GPUComputing.github.io/education/sheffield_onedaycuda/sharc.md

 	git clone https://github.com/RSE-Sheffield/CUDAHelloWorld.git

 This will check out the hello world example into the folder `CUDAHelloWorld`.
+Change directory to this folder. e.g.

+	cd CUDAHellowWorld

 Take a look at the contents of this file in the console using `nano` e.g.

 	nano helloworld.cu